billdozr/hs-task/README.md

 example:
 -----------------

-To find all tasks (currently TODO tasks only) in python source files and then output them as plain text run
+To find all tasks in python source files and then output them as plain text run
 > task-find -R -f .py ~/Development/python/projects/ | task-crunch

 Result